Complex semisimple quantum groups and representation theory

 \subsubsection{Further preliminaries}

-In this paragraph we collect some additional preparations for the proof of the main theorem presented in the following paragraph.
-Throughout this paragraph the ground field $ \mathbb{K} $ is arbitrary and $ q \in \mathbb{K}^\times $ is not a root of unity.
+In this subsection we collect some additional preparations for the proof of the main theorem presented in the next subsection.
+Throughout this subsection the ground field $ \mathbb{K} $ is arbitrary and $ q = s^L \in \mathbb{K}^\times $ is not a root of unity.